Nishantpatil45/eMart/README.md

-# eMart.Service.Api
+# eMart

-eMart.Service.Api is a RESTful API built with ASP.NET Core (.NET 8) for managing users, products, categories, and favorites in an e-commerce platform.
+eMart is a RESTful API built with ASP.NET Core (.NET 8) for managing users, products, categories, and favorites in an e-commerce platform.
 It uses JWT authentication, Entity Framework Core with MySQL, and provides endpoints for user and product management, including favorite functionality.

 ## Features